johnalmodovar/Jobly/README.md

 # jobly

-A job searching application that features user login/registration, browsing & applying/unapplying jobs, live search jobs and companies by name, and view jobs posted by each company.
+A job searching application that features user login/registration authentication, browsing & applying/unapplying jobs, live search jobs and companies by name, and view jobs posted by each company.

 ## Fullstack App